MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 there are conflicts in versions.py then see the details in the macro section below.

-Then checkout the up to date branch, eg.
+Then switch to the up to date branch, eg.

 .. code-block::